souzatharsis/souzatharsis.github.io/Experience.md

 See [Teaching](http://souzatharsis.github.io/Teaching/).

-### Senior Business Analyst, OTC Derivatives
+### Senior Business Analyst
 <h4> Brazilian Stock Exchange</h4>
-May 2013 – September 2014 (1 year 5 months) | São Paulo Area, Brazil
+May 2013 – September 2014 | São Paulo Area, Brazil

 BM&FBovespa is one of the largest stock exchanges in the world in terms of market value, the second largest in the Americas, and the leading exchange in Latin America.